Tiffany Darwish: 1980s

 In 1981, Tiffany debuted with country music singer Jack Reeves at a country and western venue, Narods, in Chino, California.
 She passed a hat among the crowd afterwards, and collected $235 in what were her first career earnings.
 When Tiffany was singing at the Palomino Club, she was discovered by Hoyt Axton and his mother Mae Axton.
 Mae took her to sing in Nashville, Tennessee, where she performed on WSMV's The Ralph Emery Show, singing Juice Newton's "Queen of Hearts" and Tammy Wynette's "Your Good Girl's Gonna Go Bad".

 In 1984, Tiffany signed a recording contract with George Tobin after he heard her sing on a demo tape.
 In 1985, she appeared on Star Search with Ed McMahon, where she finished in second place overall.
 In 1986, she signed a contract that gave Tobin total control over her career, recorded her debut studio album and was signed to an MCA contract.
 The album, Tiffany, was released in 1987, but the first single she released from it, "Danny", failed to chart.
 Following the failure of "Danny", Tobin sent Tiffany on a nationwide tour of shopping malls, The Beautiful You: Celebrating the Good Life Shopping Mall Tour '87.
 The tour began at the Bergen Mall in Paramus, New Jersey.
 Her second single, a cover of Tommy James and the Shondells' hit, "I Think We're Alone Now", became a number-one hit on the Billboard Hot 100 list.
 It remains her biggest hit.

 Tiffany's ballad "Could've Been" also peaked at the No. 1 spot on the Billboard charts, in February 1988.
 Tiffany's modified version of the Beatles' "I Saw Her Standing There", retitled "I Saw Him Standing There", peaked at the No. 7 position on the Hot 100.
 "Feelings of Forever" also had chart success.
 Tiffany set a record for the youngest female artist to top the Billboard charts with a debut album.
 Later that year, she toured, with boy band New Kids on the Block as her opening act.

 In 1988, at the peak of her popularity, Tiffany was embroiled in a conflict in which Tobin fought her mother and stepfather over control of her career and earnings.
 This led to a court fight in which Tiffany tried to have herself declared an emancipated minor.
 This was rejected by the court, but the judge did allow her to move out of her mother's home, and her grandmother (who sided with Tiffany during the trial) became her temporary guardian.
 In late 1988, Tiffany released her second studio album, Hold an Old Friend's Hand, which was less successful than her debut.
 Although it did not include any number-one hits, the song "All This Time" made the top 10.
-The album received positive reviews from critics, and immediately went platinum.

 Shortly after turning eighteen, Tiffany left Tobin's management and signed with Dick Scott and Kim Glover, who managed New Kids on the Block, by then a successful boy band.